 We’ve successfully collected death benefit claims from these companies and many more.
 See the entire list of insurers we went against here.

-What To Do If Your Life Insurance Claim is Denied or Delayed?
+What to Do If Your Life Insurance Claim is Denied or Delayed?

 Every delay or denial should be reviewed by an experienced life insurance attorney and contested if it appears that a claim was wrongfully delayed or denied.
+You can read our blog post to learn more about what appeals entail and how to handle them.

 If you find yourself in one of the situations described above or you simply need advice, a free consultation to help you assess your case will always be available to you at our firm.
+Call us at 888-510-2212 to consult with one of our lawyers.